Onetappedd/Trade-Journal/frontend/docs/database-schema.md

 # Database Schema

-Complete database schema documentation for the trading journal application.
+Complete database schema documentation for the Riskr trading analytics platform.

 ## Table of Contents